 You may also want to remind your clients that you’ll be unable to file their tax return on time if they don’t meet your deadlines, and warn them that this could result in a penalty from HMRC.

 While Self Assessment season might see you working longer days than usual, by setting communication boundaries you may be able to limit the number of out-of-hours calls and emails you have to deal with.

 Let your clients know your office hours so that they understand when you’re unavailable.
 You may wish to set an automatic response for emails received outside your core hours so that clients know when they can expect to hear back from you.

-During our recent Self Assessment 2023 and beyond webinar, the panelists shared the importance of saying no to last-minute requests and communicating the deadlines at an early stage with regular late submitters.
+During our recent Self Assessment: how to get ahead of the game webinar, the panelists shared the importance of saying no to last-minute requests and communicating the deadlines at an early stage with regular late submitters.

 Check in with colleagues

 If you’re feeling the pressure of Self Assessment, your colleagues may be in the same boat.
 Consider scheduling some regular time to check in with the rest of your practice to make sure everyone is coping with their workload.

 From talking through any issues you’re having to sharing tips on managing clients, an open conversation could help you find solutions and restore calm to the team.
 It might be valuable to hold optional team meetings where colleagues can give quick status updates on their workload and anything that might affect their ability to complete it.

 In a recent webinar, Hannah Campbell (Partner, TaxAssist Accountants) shared her approach to tackling January: “We try to keep it fun!
 Feeding the team is a big part of that to keep them going.
 But we also blow up balloons for every tax return to be filed, and we take turns popping them when the returns are filed.
 There are some occasions where we’re having champagne and cupcakes by lunchtime and others where it’s the 31st and we’re still working at 5pm.
 You’ve got to take the rough with the smooth.”